vsrinivas/fuchsia/system/utest/core/README.md

 The tests here are for "core" functionality (channels, etc.), but not all "core" functionality can go here.
 For example, you can't start a process in your test with launchpad because core tests are for when that functionality isn't working.
-Core tests can't use mxio and launchpad uses mxio.
+Core tests can't use fdio and launchpad uses fdio.

-Since these tests can't use mxio core/main.c stubs out the needed functions from mxio.
+Since these tests can't use fdio core/main.c stubs out the needed functions from fdio.